MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-engineering-guide.md

 to be written into memory.
 The preamble of the Content is this structure fields:

 1. `UINT8 flags`   Denotes if the Content "block" is the First, Last or other.

 1. `UINT8 length`  Marks the length of the `pData` field.
 In the demonstration code for CFU, the limit on the size of the `pData` is 255 bytes.
-Other implementations may vary the maximum size of the "block"
+Other implementations may vary the maximum size of the "block".

 1. `UINT16 sequenceNumber`  Marks the index counter of which block is being submitted as Content.

 1. `UINT32 address`  The address offset of the block.
 In the demonstration of CFU of this release, the implementation has predefined information about the physical address of each App region.
 For example, a two bank FW implementation may have